What does an Architect do?

 The aim is to resolve every part of the design to construction level, ensuring compliance with building regulations and coordination with structural and services consultants.
 This allows contractors to price the works accurately and ensures the design intent is fully carried through to construction.

-Once the detailed design package is complete, we can act as Quantity Surveyor and Contract Administrator, preparing and issuing tender information to selected contractors, reviewing and analysing their quotes, and providing value engineering advice if required to align with budget goals.
-As Contract Administrator, we can manage the tender process, oversee contract execution, and administer the construction contract to completion.
+Once the technical, detail design package is complete, we can act as Quantity Surveyor and Contract Administrator, preparing and issuing tender information to selected contractors, reviewing and analysing their quotes, and providing value engineering advice if required to align with budget goals.

 RIBA Stage 05